agvelazquez/data-engineering-zoomcamp-dev/project/docs/README.md

 	- Docker compose
 				- Donwload latest version from Github using wget https://github.com/docker/compose/ -O docker-compose
 				- chmod +x FileName to change file to executable
-				- Edite the .bashrc file
+				- Edite the .bashrc file with the path for docker compose like export PATH="${HOME}/bin:${PATH}"
+				-Run source .bashrc
+	- Terraform
+				- Download the latest Linux binary version for Amd64 using wget
+				- unzip the file
+				- Create a service account to be used by terraform
+	- Git repo
-	- Git repo.
-Clone this Github repo in the VM using HTTPS
+				- Clone this Github repo in the VM using HTTPS

 *Is it possible to run Terraform locally using a service account to connect to GCP and create the VM using the same Terraform code.
 Current local access doesn't allow me to install most of the tools needed.